Preparing a Travel Budget For Summer Road Trips

 Probably the largest line item in your budget is going to be lodging.
 In my travel budget worksheet, I pick a target number and then compare that against the actual numbers once accommodations are booked.
 There are lots of ways to save money on hotels but that's another post.
-However, Shell and the Fuel Rewards® program can help you here too since you can earn rewards by booking specific hotel deals.

 Create a Food, Entertainment, and Snacks Budget

 Unfortunately, these budget items related to food, entertainment, and snacks are going to be more complex since there's almost no way to predict the costs accurately.
 Instead, I try to look at these numbers as "what am I willing to spend" and then extrapolate that on a daily basis.
 For instance, I might estimate that our consumption of food and snacks is $100 per day.
 As the trip progresses, that means that if we want to splurge on one day then we need to make it up on the following day.
 The same goes for entertainment.

 You might not think of this at first, but the needs, while you are on the road, are different than when you are at home.
 Roadside emergencies can be expensive but often it's only a matter of a few extra dollars to ensure you're covered.

 Plus, depending on how your policy is setup for normal use you might actually be in violation.
 For instance, you might not need roadside assistance at home because you've got friends but hundreds of miles from them, what happens if you lose oil pressure?
 Likewise, does your policy include extended towing and roadside assistance or maybe even a rental car when your car breaks down?
 If you have a cut-rate policy you might just be out of luck but if you have a reputable company, make sure to contact them before you depart on your journey.

 Monitor Your Budget as You Travel